 This is why we are to contend for the faith once delivered to the saints (Jude 3).
 Jesus told us in Matthew 24:9,10, Amplified Bible

-This is why so many times in Scripture, especially in Revelation, it says that "He who overcomes" will make heaven.
-There are many more Scriptures we could give but these are enough to show that apostasy happens.
+This is why so many times in Scriptures, especially in Revelation, it says that "He who overcomes" will make heaven.
+There are many more Scriptures we could give but these are enough to show that apostasy happens and will happen.

 SECOND: The Unveiling of the Antichrist